ybaryshnikova/extensions-meetup/crd-example/README.md

 ### CRD use cases
-Use CRD when you need to extend or encapsulate some behavior to manage object in Kubernetes or create a custom workflow for a resource.
+Use CRD when you need to extend or encapsulate some behavior to manage object in Kubernetes or create a custom workflow based on resource operations (creation, update, deletion).

 An example of such a usage is integrating Prometheus server into Kubernetes.
 It is designed for collecting and storing metrics in a time-series db.
 In Kubernetes a popular solution